CS35L-Networking-Web-App/Project/README.md

 npm install -D @playwright/test npx playwright install
 ```
 2. Ensure the frontend/backend are running, and run tests.
+(If you fail on the tests, try to restart the app.)